GabeScott/standard-works-vault/General Conference/1999 October - The Spirit of Revelation.md

 # The Spirit of Revelation

-*By Boyd K. Packer - Acting President of the Quorum of the Twelve Apostles*
+By President Boyd K. Packer - *Acting President of the Quorum of the Twelve Apostles*

 *Given in the October session of the 1999 General Conference*

+>*Young Latter-day Saints, shape up!
+Face up!
+Take hold of your lives!
+Take control of your mind, your thoughts!*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/1999/10/the-spirit-of-revelation?lang=eng)